galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 kubectl create secret generic azure-secret --from-literal=azurestorageaccountname=$AKS_PERS_STORAGE_ACCOUNT_NAME --from-literal=azurestorageaccountkey=$STORAGE_KEY
 ```

-In order to mount the file share as a persistent volume, we have created configuration file in [.config/pv.yaml](.config/pv.yaml) with
-the following content, use the `shareName` (weblogic in this example)
-and `secretName` (azure-secret in this example) from the above settings.
+In order to mount the file share as a persistent volume, we have provided a configuration file in [.config/pv.yaml](.config/pv.yaml) with the following content (the content is only for reference, you need not alter the file).
+It uses the `shareName` (weblogic in this example) and `secretName` (azure-secret in this example) from the above settings.

 ```
 apiVersion: v1